NFL team captains: Designation

 While NFL rules state that teams may name up to six captains, this rule is not strictly enforced.
 In 2019, four teams named seven captains at the beginning of the regular season: the Detroit Lions, Minnesota Vikings, New England Patriots, and New York Giants.
 That same year, the Carolina Panthers dressed seven players wearing captain patches for their week 2 matchup against Tampa Bay: Cam Newton, Greg Olsen, Trai Turner, Luke Kuechly, Gerald McCoy, Kawann Short, and Colin Jones.

 Captains are sometimes decided by team-wide vote, and other times are chosen by the team's head coach.
 Captains are generally named after the preseason ends, and just prior to the start of the regular season.
 In the event of an injury to a team captain requiring them to miss one or more games during the season, a replacement may be named.
 The decision to name (whether weekly or permanently) or not name captains rests with the head coach, who can suspend captainships should they so choose.

 One notable example of suspension occurred when the New York Jets ended the use of designated team captains after an incident involving Santonio Holmes in a 2011 game.
 In the fourth quarter of the final game of the 2011 season against the Miami Dolphins, Holmes appeared to get into an argument with Jets offensive tackle Wayne Hunter while the team was huddling.
 As a result of the argument, Holmes was benched for the remainder of the game, and the Jets ended up losing the game, which resulted in the Jets missing the postseason for the first time in three years.
-His leadership qualities and credibilities as captain have since been questioned.
-Rex Ryan, coach of the Jets at the time, suspended captains for the organization ever since.
+Rex Ryan, coach of the Jets at the time, suspended the captains program for the organization.
 In 2015, under new head coach Todd Bowles, the Jets resumed appointing captains weekly.

 In Week 2 of 2018, Bowles resumed permanent captains, introduced when the Jets played the Dolphins.

 Because of the nature of the game, most teams include their starting quarterbacks as an offensive captain.
 The starting quarterback has no other responsibility or authority on field.
 However, he may, depending on the league or individual team, have various informal duties, such as participation in pre-game ceremonies, the coin toss, the trophy presentation, or other events outside the game.
 Often compared to captains of other team sports, the starting quarterback is considered the team's leader, even before the NFL implemented the team captain's patch in 2007.